 Delusions Or Deceptions?
 White House 'Alternative Facts' Rile Press

-A bit more than a decade ago, President George W. Bush's press secretary, Scott McClellan, found his credibility in tatters after it became clear he had misled reporters.
+A bit more than a decade ago, President George W. Bush's press secretary, Scott McClellan, found his credibility in tatters after it became clear he had misled reporters about the leaking of the name of a CIA operative.

 Even though he arguably had been set up by less-than-forthright White House aides, McClellan resigned some months later.